lowwebtech/low-web-extension/Readme.md

 *note 2: theses results are for firstload*

-*note 3: extension add requests to local files, it increased the number of requests especially for image*
+*note 3: extension adds requests to local files, it increased the number of requests especially for image*

 ## Installation